 Use of the funding is at the school’s discretion and is monitored by the Headteacher and Governors.
 The funding supports our work with PP students in a systematic way, with careful prioritisation and due attention to students’ specific and often individual needs.
 We actively identify all eligible students so that staff know exactly who they are and what their needs are.
 Each member of staff is responsible for his / her group of PP students’ progress and this is reflected in each department development plan.
 Data is used to agree strategies and review their impact carefully.
 PP data is scrutinised, twice a term, at whole school level and departmental level.

-The strategies used are not solely focussed in Year 11, but were across all year groups with the most successful strategies from KS4 being expanded into KS3r.
+The strategies used are not solely focussed in Year 11, but are across all year groups with the most successful strategies from KS4 being expanded into KS3.
 The raising standards leader at KS3 coordinates KS3 PP progress, Year 7 Catch Up and feeder school transition.

-For 2018/19 the school set itself a challenging target of halving the gap between PP students and non PP students and was highly successful in achieving this.
-Through self evaluation of the interventions used the school is now refining the strategies for the 2019/20 cohort.
+Through self evaluation of the interventions used the school is now refining the strategies for the 2020/21 cohort.

 |PP||Non PP||Gap||PP||Non PP||Gap||PP||Non PP||>Gap|